-A start-up at the Hong Kong Science and Technology Park, BeeInventor Ltd worked on the health and safety challenge.
+A start-up at the Hong Kong Science Park, BeeInventor Ltd worked on the health and safety challenge.
 It proposed an integrated smart device mounted on construction workers’ safety helmets to provide real-time health and safety monitoring and site management.

 Two Honorable Mentions were given to teams from the French International School and the Indian Institute of Management respectively.

 Prof. Tim CHENG, Dean of Engineering at HKUST, was pleased to see the high turnout for the contest.

 Ms. Paule IGNATIO, Deputy Consul General of France in Hong Kong and Macau said, “We were delighted to provide this great platform to gather all the talents to reduce CSR risks and address new challenges.”

 The France-HKUST Innovation Hub was launched in 2017 to incubate ideas and opportunities, and foster HKUST research and development partnerships in science, technology and education with French institutions and companies.